jtruckenbrodt/Serilog.Sinks.Graylog.Extended/Documentation/serilog.md

 ```
 > **Note**: CreateBootstrapLoggger could be found into `Serilog.Extensions.Hosting` package

-2. LoggerConfiguration with CreateLoggger() where all parameters could be read from current configuration:
+2. Create LoggerConfiguration with CreateLoggger() where all parameters could be read from current configuration:

 ```
 var configuration = new ConfigurationBuilder()